Xinmiao-Luan/transformer-examples/README.md

 **These models are designed to be:**

-small and easy enough to understand and modify
+Small and easy enough to understand.

 ---